navendrasinghshekhawat/tictactoe.github.io/README.md

   There are two inputs in the game, "<b>X</b>" and "<b>O</b>".
 </p>

-<h2> The page is live at <a href="https://navendrasinghshekhawat.github.io/tictactoe.github.io/index.html">https://navendrasinghshekhawat.github.io/tictactoe.github.io/index.html</a></h2>
+<h2> The page is live at <a target="_blank" href="https://navendrasinghshekhawat.github.io/tictactoe.github.io/index.html">https://navendrasinghshekhawat.github.io/tictactoe.github.io/index.html</a></h2>